Merion Golf Club: Hogan's comeback from accident

 Merion's 1950 U.S. Open was the site of Ben Hogan's comeback, sixteen months after a head-on collision with a bus which shattered his pelvis and nearly killed him.
-On the 72nd hole (and 36th of the day), in extreme pain and facing an uphill shot of over 200 yd into the wind, Hogan needed a par to force a playoff, as he had just bogeyed the long par-3 17th (and the par-4 15th).
+On the 72nd hole (and 36th of the day), in extreme pain and facing a shot of over 200 yd into the wind, Hogan needed a par to force a playoff, as he had just bogeyed the long par-3 17th (and the par-4 15th).
 From the fairway, Hogan used a 1-iron to hit a superb shot which stopped on the distant green and two-putted from 40 ft for par.
 Hogan then defeated Lloyd Mangrum and George Fazio in an 18-hole playoff on Sunday to win the tournament.
 Hy Peskin's photograph of Hogan's 1-iron shot, taken from behind during Hogan's follow-through, is among the most famous pictures in golf.

 Lost for over three decades, the club resurfaced in the early 1980s, and now resides in the USGA Museum.

 The point on the 18th fairway where Hogan hit the famous shot is commemorated with a plaque.